-The numbers of the most recent year-to-year transitions are displayed in Figure 3-4, which depicts the number of structures that transitioned from one condition category to another or moved up or down within a condition category.
-For example, the figure shows that during FY2021, 250 structures fell from "good" to "fair" condition, and 97 structures were improved from "fair" to "good" condition.
+The most recent year-to-year transitions are displayed in Figure 3-4, which depicts the number of structures that transitioned from one condition category to another or moved up or down within a condition category.
+For example, the figure shows that during FY2022, 197 structures fell from good to fair condition, and 90 structures were improved from fair to good condition.